 Global food security and climate stability are threatened by soil degradation, decreasing fertility, and increasing greenhouse gas (GHG) emissions from agricultural systems (Kopittke et al., 2019a).
 Conventional intensification, which relies on mineral fertilizers, irrigation, and tillage, has enhanced yields, but frequently at the expense of long-term soil health, biodiversity loss, and higher emissions of methane (CH₄) and nitrous oxide (N₂O) (Khan et al., 2024).
 Biochar is a carbon-rich material made by thermochemically converting biomass under oxygen-limited conditions, has become a versatile soil amendment that can simultaneously restore degraded soils, improve nutrient use efficiency, adjust soil pH, and mitigate climate change through long-term carbon sequestration (Shyman et al., 2025).
 Because of its distinct physicochemical characteristics, high surface area, porosity, cation exchange capacity (CEC), alkalinity, and stable aromatic carbon structure biochar, which is derived from agricultural leftovers, forestry waste, or manure, has agronomic and environmental effects (Nepal et al., 2024) Biochar can also increase soil fertility and crop resilience by buffering acidic conditions, reducing nutrient leaching, improving water retention, and changing the dynamics of microbial communities (Joseph et al., 2021).
 Additionally, biochar has been demonstrated in several field trials to reduce N2O emissions by up to 50%.
 This is probably due to improved aeration, changed nitrifier or denitrifier activity, and increased nitrogen retention (Borchard et al 2019).

 The effects of biochar vary greatly depending on the type of feedstock, pyrolysis settings, soil characteristics, climate, and crop management, despite encouraging data, while outcomes in temperate or already fruitful systems are sometimes marginal or inconsistent, meta-analyses reveal consistent improvements in tropical and acidic soils (Joseph et al., 2021).
-Additionally, trade-offs between agronomic functionality and carbon permanence, possible pollutants (such polycyclic aromatic hydrocarbons), and socioeconomic hurdles to adoption, especially among smallholder farmers, continue to raise concerns (Xiang et al., 2021).
+Additionally, trade-offs between agronomic functionality and carbon permanence, possible pollutants (such as polycyclic aromatic hydrocarbons), and socioeconomic hurdles to adoption, especially among smallholder farmers, continue to raise concerns (Xiang et al., 2021).
 The present scientific understanding of biochar's function in soil health and structure, fertility and nutrient cycling, pH regulation in acidic soils, and reduction of agricultural greenhouse gas emissions is summarized in this critical assessment.
 It assesses mechanisms, measures effect sizes from international field and pot trials, pinpoints knowledge gaps, and talks about implications for certification, policy, and integrated nutrient management, especially in rice-based systems where biochar-fertilizer synergies are being investigated more and more.
 This study attempts to educate researchers, policymakers, and farmers about the practical possibilities and constraints of biochar as a tool for sustainable development and climate-smart agriculture by integrating biophysical data with institutional and economic realities.

 GLOBAL AGRICULTURE AND CLIMATE CHANGE CHALLENGES